lawdneo/CG_cat/README.md

 ## Installation
-To set up the Python3 development environment and install the necessary dependencies, follow these steps:
+In order to set up the Python3 development environment and install the necessary dependencies, follow these steps:

 1. Clone this repository to your local machine:
 ```{code}